tilenmarc/FE-anonymous-heatmap/readme.md

 This repository demonstrates how the [GoFE](https://github.com/fentec-project/gofe) functional encryption (FE) library can be used for creating heatmap from locations data of users in a way that the data of each individual is anonymous and encrypted.
-The server is able to preform computations on encrypted data together with keys given by all the users decrypting only the sum of all the locations, i.e. creating a heatmap.
+The server is able to perform computations on encrypted data together with keys given by all the users decrypting only the sum of all the locations, i.e. creating a heatmap.

 Specifically, we simulate users of London Underground giving encrypted location information to the server allowing the server to create only the sum of all their locations while the individual's locations remain anonymous to the server as well as to the other users.
-With such data the server gains information about the usage of each station making it able to detect increased traffic, congestion, etc.
+With such data the server gains information about the usage of each station making it able to detect increased traffic, congestion, etc, while preserving the privacy of the users.

 ### Input data
 In this repository we can find data about the stations of London Underground (`london_stations.csv`) and train lines connecting them (`london_connections.csv`).
 The data is collected with python3 script `london_create_data.py`, which additionally creates location information about users.
-The latter is created in a random way, each user randomly chooses a starting station and by a mix of shortest paths and random walking travels to a final station.
-For example, data of one user can visualized in the following image showing the path of travel of one user:
+The latter is created in a random way, each user randomly chooses a starting station and by a mix of shortest paths and random choices travels to a final station.
+For example, data of one user can be visualized in the following image showing the path traveled by one user:

 ![Alt text](one_user.png?raw=true "Visualization of data of a user.")